Wind farm Stop Woodlane

 Case studies

-The wind industry have well rehearsed presentations to say that house prices are not affected by proximity of wind turbines.
+The wind industry have well rehearsed presentations to tell you house prices are not affected by turbine, but they never provide evidence to show no impact on homes closer than 2km.

-An in-depth study of property prices near to over head transmission lines and electricity pylons shows that they reduce property values.
+An in-depth study of property prices near to over head transmission lines and electricity pylons showed significant reduction.

-We would expect this, in the same way that we expect a turbine twice as high to reduce property values.
+In which case you would expect a turbine twice as high to reduce property values.

 Lincolnshire - Valuation tribunal accepts loss due to turbines